“We always want to romanticize ugly things.”

 GM: Stephen asks whether she means a mob family “as a criminal organization or as an actual family.”
 Though there is a lot of overlap.
 “It’s way less glamorous than in the movies.
 Most of them past age 50 are obese and have all sorts of health problems.
 Most of them are dumb, uneducated, could never hold a real job, and use dog pack intimidation to get what they want.
 They’re also incredibly sexist.
 Pretty much all of them cheat on their wives, expect the women to just take it, then beat them if they complain.”

 His dad and grandpa were also federal prosecutors who clashed with the Mob, so “I guess it’s in my blood.”
 It’s been a long and grueling struggle to break their power, and it’s not even succeeded.
 They had their best chance after the Cold War ended and now it’s backsliding.
 RICO wasn’t as effective as people think.
-It’s mainly competition from other criminal groups that have been weakening the Mob as a result of demographic shifts and fewer Italian-Americans needing to turn to crime to make a living.
+It’s mainly competition from other criminal groups that have been weakening the Mob as a result of demographic shifts.
+Fewer Italian-Americans need to turn to crime to make a living.

 “They deal in everything,” he answers.
 Drugs.
 Prostitutes.
 Construction.
 Porn.
 Online gambling.
 Protection rackets.
 Contract killings.
 Bribery and graft.
 Bookies and numbers.
 Money laundering and loan sharking.
 Theft.
 Unions.
 “The Mob has their fingers in everything, like I said.
 Whatever it is, they can find a way to turn it to crap.”